Do you want to move your plumbing business to the next level?

 When you build a local citation, you’re simply listing your business’ name, physical address information and business phone number on another local website or local directory – where your ideal customers hang out.

 And of course, your local citation has to be consistent with the one you have on your own website.
 You can creatively use your business name as the anchor text and link back to your homepage or about page.

 Remember that links from domains on the same local geographic locations help search rankings tremendously.
 You’ll understand it better with this chart:

 Search engines love blogs.

-In fact, majority of local businesses that dominated search engines results pages (SERPs) for their target keywords are consistent with blogging.
+In fact, the majority of local businesses that dominated search engines results pages (SERPs) for their target keywords are consistent with blogging.

 The primary aim of every plumbing contractor is to attract, acquire, and retain customers.
 If you take blogging seriously, you’ll never run out of local customers.